International Double MSc Degree

 Language Policy

-- a beginner's (A1) course of Italian language during the first semester
+• a beginner's (A1) course in the Italian language during the first semester

-- an elementary (A2) course of Italian language during the second semester.
+• an elementary (A2) course in Italian language during the second semester.

 Credit Transfer Policy